cookienocreams/fcs_rs/README.md

 ### Conclusion

-The `no_bs_fcs` module provides a robust framework for handling FCS files.
+The `fcs_rs` module provides a robust framework for handling FCS files.
 Users can easily and efficiently work with flow cytometry data.